fahri314/Web2py-Cable-TV-Application/README.md

 open web2py.app.Kablo_TV.w2p file on your localhost.

-install and open web2py on your localhost
+install and open web2py on your localhost.

 and then upload this package. view or edit project.